mattppal/blog/src/content/blog/declarative-imperative.md

 ### 📝 The imperative approach

-Many data engineering systems are imperative by default— [Airflow DAGs begin as an empty canvas](making-the-most-of-airflow/#%EF%B8%8F-dag-structure) and dbt projects are a clean slate.
-This introduces _possibility_ and _flexibility_ to your system.
+Many data engineering systems are imperative— [Airflow DAGs begin as an empty canvas](making-the-most-of-airflow/#%EF%B8%8F-dag-structure), dbt projects are a clean slate.
+This introduces _possibility_ and _flexibility_ to the system.

 Imperative code allows data engineers to write custom logic tailored to specific requirements: you might have an Airflow DAG that needs to interface with a very unique data source— so unique that _no_ prebuilt tool exists\_ for the task! **No problem**, as a data engineer with an imperative tool, you whip up some Python to do as you, please!

-Furthermore, as I'm sure we're all aware, no two datasets are alike.
+As I'm sure we're all aware, no two datasets are alike.
 Hence, data manipulation and processing are inherently bespoke.
 Imperative tooling, i.e. Python and SQL, allows us to build the most precise solutions possible for manipulating data.

 Finally, once we have those cleaned datasets, we need to apply advanced analytics techniques and machine learning logic to derive insight.
 Imperative code lets us define the exact logic we need for our analysis, regardless of the underlying data.